jackyzha0/jackyzha0.github.io/content/thoughts/workflows.md

 Are our tools extensions of who we are?
 At what point does it just become a part of our mind?
 Relevant: [the extended mind hypothesis](thoughts/Extended%20mind%20Hypothesis.md)

-Can we kill the [Desktop Metaphor](https://uxdesign.cc/the-desktop-metaphor-must-die-676fbb34afdb)?
+Can we kill the [desktop metaphor](thoughts/desktop%20metaphor.md)?

 ## Cool Approaches
 ### Mercury